 Location: Southern and Northeastern United States

 On a recent trip home to Baton Rouge, I stumbled into this store called Nadeau, drawn in by the colorful furniture in the window.
-I was surprised to see so many affordable and gorgeous pieces of furniture and excited to learn that they have a store near me in New York City (and several other cities across the U.S.)
+I was surprised to see so many affordable and gorgeous pieces of furniture and excited to learn that they have a store where I used to live in New York City (and several other cities across the U.S.)

 If you love a good deal, I encourage you to check out their furniture clearance section on their website, which shows current deals on a variety of items from lamps to larger pieces of furniture.
 The deals constantly change, so keep checking back.

 I know people who have purchased beautiful leather sofas, entertainment centers, and end tables from Big Lots.
 Not only did they love their purchases, but they got a lot of bang for their buck.
 The only downside that comes with selecting furniture from Big Lots is the fact that inventory can be unpredictable and sporadic.